indeterminateoutcomesstudios/Truth-Servitor/README.md

 Place your bot token into an external file called "token."
 Bot tokens may be acquired from [here](https://discordapp.com/developers/applications/me) after creating a Discord application.

+Place your Wolfram|Alpha API token into an external file called "wolfram_app_id."
+Wolfram|Alpha API tokens may be acquired from [here](https://account.wolfram.com/auth/sign-in) after creating a Wolfram|Alpha ID and creating a new application.

 Lauch from within directory: `python fortune.py`.

 On first launch, a Sqlite file called `db.sqlite3` will be generated.
 This is the bot's "brain."
 It will record any and all conversation held in Discord.